fobos123deimos/fast-wave/README.md

 ## 📜 License

-This project is available under the BSD 3-Clause License.
+This project is available under the *BSD 3-Clause License*.
 See the LICENSE file for more details.

 ## 📬 Contact